alexcrist/RedditReadOnly/README.md

 **A lightweight Reddit app for Android.**

-Entirely read-only with no write features i.e.: upvoting, downvoting, commenting, posting.
+Entirely read-only with no write features (upvoting, downvoting, commenting, posting, etc.)

 <a href="Screenshot 1"><img src="./screenshot1.png" height="500" width="281" ></a>
 <a href="Screenshot 2"><img src="./screenshot2.png" height="500" width="281" ></a>